 Cost: $595 (incl GST) + booking fee.

-For all the Botanic Gardens events, it is best to buy your tickets as early as possible to avoid disappointment.
+It is best to buy your tickets as early as possible for all the Botanic Gardens events to avoid disappointment.
 These events are very well run and get excellent feedback.

 Watching the fireworks from The Royal Botanic Gardens is like sitting in the dress circle.
 This year they have five paid options for ticketed entry to their amazing locations for those who are not members of the “Friends of the Botanic Gardens”.
 I have to tell you this is my favourite place.
 If you are planning for next year, I suggest you register here to be advised when presale tickets are released.